Skip to main content

 Any attempt to standardize the differential diagnosis and prognosis of pDPN vs CLTI rest pain becomes even more delicate because of their mutable appearance according to their divergent evolutions.6,12,13

-Because pDPN and CLTI can display a myriad of clinical combinations (Figures 1 and 2) within the same ongoing metabolic syndrome (whether controlled or not), no gold standard examination for timely identification and differential diagnosis has been unanimously recognized.9,11-13
+Because pDPN and CLTI can display myriad clinical combinations (Figures 2 and 3) within the same ongoing metabolic syndrome (whether controlled or not), no gold standard examination for timely identification and differential diagnosis has been unanimously recognized.9,11-13

-Over 20 years ago, a review of the effectiveness of DPN diagnostic was made by England et al,20 who concluded that the DPN and pDPN formal diagnostics remain troublesome and depends on the examiner’s skill for tying together symptoms, signs, and diagnostic test results.20 Unfortunately, without major changes, this assertion seems to remain equally valid in current practice.13,20
+Over 20 years ago, a review of the effectiveness of DPN diagnostic was made by England et al,25 who concluded that the DPN and pDPN formal diagnostics remain troublesome and depends on the examiner’s skill for tying together symptoms, signs, and diagnostic test results.25 Despite notable advances in CLTI and DPN diagnosis and limb salvage,3,4,24 this assertion seems equally valid in current practice.13,20

 Conclusions